 Designed for Accessibility

-Some PDF remediation software options look attractive if they’re part of another PDF design software suite to which you already have access.
+Choosing PDF accessibility software options means that some tools appear attractive if they’re part of another PDF design software suite to which you already have access.
 PDF design programs can give you access to the tag tree structure of your document and allow you to edit those tags.
 But when it’s designed to do many different things, PDF software that isn’t dedicated to or designed for accessibility probably won’t make the process easier or faster.
 Plus, software that isn’t designed for accessibility means more manual work and higher chances of mistakes.
-If you just need something to get the job done, no matter how long or complicated the process, using a PDF design program will do that.
+If you just need something to get the job done, no matter how long or complicated the process is, using a PDF design program will do that.
 But if you want something that makes PDF accessibility faster, easier, and helps prevent mistakes, choose a product dedicated to accessibility.

 Alternatively, there are some built-in automated tagging features available within PDF design programs.
 But like any automated solutions, they can only “guess” at the tags based on formatting, like bold text to indicate headings.
 They also can’t determine whether alt text is correct, if the reading order makes sense, and other essential components of accessibility (more on automated solutions later).